Hodge-Tate stacks and non-abelian $p$-adic Hodge theory of v-perfect complexes on rigid spaces: Complexes on the Hodge--Tate stack and Higgs modules

 \end{proposition} The proof of nilpotence follows an argument of Min--Wang \cite[Remark~4.2]{MinWang22}. \begin{proof} The first part is implied by regularity of $R$, which itself follows from smoothness of the formal scheme $X$ over $\O_K$.
-By (1) we may assume that $M$ is concentrated in a single degree.
+For (2), we may assume by (1) that $M$ is concentrated in a single degree.
 Then the claim is true with $R\tf$ replaced by any noetherian $\Q$-algebra.
 Namely, it suffices to argue for reduced noetherian $\Q$-algebras, and the noetherian induction reduces to the case of generic points, and then further to some algebraically closed field $F$ over $\Q$.
 In this case, we get a morphism

 of $F$-Lie algebras.
 Let $L$ be the image of $\Phi$.
-Clearly, the commutator $[L,L]$ is generated by the images of $\theta_1,\ldots, \theta_n$.
+Since $E^\prime(\pi)$ is invertible in $F$, the commutator $[L,L]$ is generated by the images of $\theta_1,\ldots, \theta_n$.
 Note that $L$ is solvable since $[L,L]$ is abelian as we just saw.
-This implies that $[L,L]$ acts nilpotently on any representation, cf.\ \cite[\S 4.1, Cor A]{humphreys2012introduction}.
-This proves (2).
+This implies that $[L,L]$ acts nilpotently on any finite dimensional representation, cf.\ \cite[\S 4.1, Cor A]{humphreys2012introduction}.
+Since $M$ is finite dimensional, this proves (2).

 We now prove (3).
 The algebra $T$ is in fact a Hopf algebra over $R$ (it is the universal enveloping algebra of the $R$-version of the Lie algebra appearing in the proof of (2)), and each $N\in \mathcal{D}(T)$, which is perfect over $R$, is dualizable for the induced symmetric monoidal structure